kyleedwardsny/KylosKitchen/KylosBurritos.md

 1. Thoroughly drain the black beans.
 Put in a pot, fill with water to the top of the beans.
 Bring to a low simmer until about &#8532; of the water is gone.
 2. Pour 8 cups of water into a pot.
+Add &#189; tsp salt.
 Bring to a boil, add the bags of rice, and boil uncovered for 10-12 minutes.
 Drain the pot, cut open the bags, and dump the rice out of the bags into the pot.
-   - **TODO**: Cilantro lime rice
+Stir in the cilantro and lime juice.
 3. Half the three boneless chicken breasts lengthwise.
 Then slice them again, lengthwise, into strips &#189;" wide.
 4. Heat the olive oil in a saucepan.
 Add the chicken spice blend, and spread it